mdpopescu/public/README.md

 * DesktopClock: a simple desktop wallpaper clock - trying to learn WPF

+* Elomen: notification service (application that can receive natural-language commands and send notification of future events)

 * Failover: fail-over algorithm; see article at http://mdpopescu.blogspot.com/2013/06/fail-over-algorithm.html

 * FindDuplicates: finds the identical / similar images in the given folder